 Styling this jacket is also pretty similar to the previous one.
 You can just throw it on any clothing, and you’ll look great.
 Something that you can try only with this jacket is using it as the focal point of your outfit.
 You can wear this jacket over a plain black outfit and still get a nice coherent outfit due to its interesting design and varied front texture.

 Danny Quilted Brown Leather Biker Jacket

 If there was an award for the most visually interesting jacket, this would be the one to get.
 Built on the classic and iconic biker jacket design, this jacket ticks all the boxes for a fashion statement.
-With its notched collar, angular build and quilted front and back upper section, this jacket is very much an homage to the biker jackets of the past.
+With its notched collar, angular build and quilted front and back upper section, this jacket is very much an homage to the best biker jackets of the past.
 Even if we ignore the fascinating design, the distressed brown color is strong enough to carry this jacket to the hall of fame on its own.

 There are not many leather jackets in the world that can truly be classified as one-of-a-kind apparel, and this jacket is one of them.
 So, the best way to rock this piece of men’s fashion would be to allow it to be the star of the show and make it the focal point of your outfit.
 To come up with astonishing and truly rad outfits, you must think from the outside in, as in creating the outfits around the jacket, not the other way around.

 Speaking of colors that are unusual for a leather jacket, this maroon biker jacket is the perfect kind of extraordinary.
 The contrast of a fairly timid design with quilted upper and elbows and striking bold color is a sight to behold.
 The maroon color really pops on the shiny leather and certainly makes its wearer the attention grabber of the room.